Cat and Dog Health and Travel Certificates in North Haven, CT

 Dr. Mendillo is a USDA APHIS Accredited Veterinarian, which means she is qualified to provide domestic and international health certificates for pets traveling with their owners.
 Obtaining cat and dog health and travel certificates can be a time-consuming process depending on where you’re going, so it’s important to plan as far ahead as you can and get your pet’s paperwork completed at the right time.

-If your pet needs a domestic or international travel health certificate, give us a call at (203) 562-9896.
+If your pet needs a domestic or international travel health certificate, give us a call or text us at (203) 562-9896.

 The Difference Between Domestic and International Certificates

 Domestic and international health certificates are two very different things.
 Below we talk about some of the basics, but for more detailed information, you need to go here.